algosup/2024-2025-project-3-quickest-path-team-5/documents/functional_specifications/FunctionalSpecifications.md

 - Weights represent travel times between nodes.

 #### Output

 The algorithm returns:

 - Total travel time.

 - An ordered list of landmarks on the optimal path.

 ### User Interface

 Although optional, a simple web interface will be developed using HTML and Tailwind CSS to improve user experience.

-Mockup made on Figma :

 Home Page: Allows the user to input two landmarks.

 ![alt text](images/figma_cap_main_page.png)

 Result Page: Displays the total travel time and the landmarks along the route.

 Alternatively, you can download the complete file with all the directions from point A to point B.

 ![alt text](<images/figma_cap_ next_page.png>)

 ### Acceptance Criteria

 | **Criterion**           | **Description**                                                    |
 |-------------------------|--------------------------------------------------------------------|